wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-mapreduce-scalding.md

             .flatMap('line -> 'word) { line : String => tokenize(line) }
             .groupBy('word) { _.size }
             .write(Tsv(args("output")))

             //Tokenizer to split sentance into words
             def tokenize(text : String) : Array[String] = {
             text.toLowerCase.replaceAll("[^a-zA-Z0-9\\s]", "").split("\\s+")
             }
         }

     This implements a basic word count job.
 5. Save and close the files.
 6. Use the following command from the **scaldingwordcount** directory to build and package the application:

         mvn package

     Once this job completes, the package containing the WordCount application can be found at **target/scaldingwordcount-1.0-SNAPSHOT.jar**.

 ## Run the job on a Windows-based cluster

-> [AZURE.NOTE] The following steps use Windows PowerShell.
+The following steps use Windows PowerShell.
 For other methods of running MapReduce jobs, see [Use MapReduce in Hadoop on HDInsight](/documentation/articles/hdinsight-use-mapreduce/).

 1. [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure/).